PICIFORMES Linnaeus, 1758

 Megalaimidae: Asian Barbets Blyth, 1852

 Barbet and Toucan taxonomy has not been completely resolved (see Barker and Lanyon, 2000; Moyle, 2004).
-The five families here are one possibility.
-The toucan-barbets might belong to either the toucans or New World barbets.
+The five families used here represent one possibility.
+Another is to roll all five into one family, Ramphastidae, as in the Howard and Moore checklist (Dickinson and Remsen, 2013).
+Another is to keep four of the five familes and merge the toucan-barbets into either the toucans (most likely) or New World barbets (possibly).
 The position of both Caloramphus and Trachyphonus among the other barbets has also not been completely resolved.

 - Brown Barbet, Caloramphus fuliginosus